Phoumi Nosavan: Service after independence

 Under Colonel Phoumi, there was a massive appointment of military officers subordinate to him into command positions in the Royal Lao Army.
 One of the criteria for these appointments was seniority in the military.
 However, the urban elite families were interested in procuring these command positions; they brought influence to bear to secure appointments for their family members or adherents.
 As the families were regionally based, officers from the elite both saw government service as a tool for political advancement and as another way to command the allegiance of the Lao peasantry in their region.

-Phoumi then attended the Ecole de Guerre (War College) from 1957 to 1958; he was the first Lao officer to do so.
+Phoumi then attended the Ecole de Guerre from 1957 to 1958; he was the first Lao officer to do so.
 He took Siho Lamphouthacoul as his aide de camp.
 While there, Phoumi became acquainted with Central Intelligence Agency operative John F. "Jack" Hasey.
 Phoumi returned from France to command the newly created Military Region 5; he added the political post of Deputy Minister for Internal Security.
 When the May 1958 national election results favored the communist candidates, the rightwing Committee for the Defence of National Interests was formed with American support on 17 June 1958 to counterbalance the leftists.
 Phoumi was a charter member of the CDNI.

 Promoted to colonel, Phoumi joined Phoui Sananikone's government to assume the portfolio for national defense in 1959.
 On 4 September 1959, the Royal Lao Government appealed to the United Nations for an intervention against invasion by North Vietnamese communists.
 Sparked by a Washington Post article by Joseph Alsop, as well as a 5 September editorial by the paper, on 7 September, the United States pushed for a United Nations subcommittee of its Security Council be sent to Laos to investigate the charges of aggression against it.
 Also, on 7 September, Phoui proclaimed martial law even as his government insisted that "foreign invaders" had vacated Houaphanh Province.
 While Phoui made that announcement, Phoumi told the Associated Press (AP) that if the United Nations turned down the Lao request, the Royal Lao Government (RLG) would request help from the Southeast Asia Treaty Organization (SEATO).
 As the Laotian crisis began to gather skeptical coverage in the international press, Phoumi flew to Bangkok for a four-day visit.
 Once there, he solicited aid from his uncle, Field Marshal Sarit Thanarat.
 Sarit declined help unless Phoumi had American backing.
 The United Nations subcommittee visited Laos from 15 to 20 September; however, it received no persuasive proof of an invasion.
 In any case, neither the United Nations nor SEATO aid arrived.
 In mid-November, Secretary-General of the United Nations Dag Hammarskjöld visited Laos.
 He advised the Royal Lao Government that its policy should be strictly neutral if it is expected to receive support from the United Nations.